Fatigue and cancer

 Cancer-related fatigue

 Fatigue is when you feel very tired, weak, drained and worn out.
-Cancer-related fatigue is different to normal tiredness because it doesn’t always go away with rest or sleep.
-Some people describe it as mental and physical exhaustion.
-Research shows that most people experience fatigue after a cancer diagnosis.
+Cancer-related fatigue is different to normal tiredness because it is more severe, not the result of recent physical or mental activity, and generally doesn’t get better with rest or sleep.
+It can be ongoing and affect what you can do.

-• side effects of treatment, like low red blood cells (anaemia) or pain
+• side effects of cancer or treatment, such as low red blood cells (anaemia), nausea, bowel issues or pain

 • a lack of physical activity

-• other health problems, such as an infection.
+• other health problems, such as infection, diabetes, arthritis and heart conditions.

 Symptoms